No-go Theorem of Purification

 For the general case where $\dimHB\geq 2$, the eigenvalue string is of the form

-This array is not necessarily sorted, i.e. there could exists indices $i$ and $j$ such that $\diagS \diagHB_i < (1-\diagS) \diagHB_j$.
-The optimal purification operation would switch the orders of these elements and makes sure that the first block contains the largest ones.
-More precisely, the optimal purification operation would replace the $m$ last elements of the first block with the $m$ first elements of the second block, with $m$ some integer that is less than $ d/2 $ and that depends on the order of the array.
-We refer to this as ``crossing''s.
+This array is not necessarily sorted, i.e. there could exist indices $i$ and $j$ such that $\diagS \diagHB_i < (1-\diagS) \diagHB_j$.
+The optimal compression operation would switch the orders of these elements and make sure that the first block contains the largest ones.
+More precisely, the optimal compression operation would replace the $m$ last elements of the first block with the $m$ first elements of the second block, with $m$ some integer that is less than $ d/2 $ and that depends on the order of the array.
+We refer to these as ``crossing''s.
 Figure (\ref{fig:Schematic-Crossing}) gives a schematic description of the crossings.

 We break $ \bar{\lambda}\left( \rho_A \right) $ in to three groups and for simplicity, we introduce the following parameters

 Note that $ \delta_1+\delta_2+\delta_3 = 1 $.